theNewDynamic/aba-icc/_cases-events/al-bashir-events-omar-hassan-ahmad-al-bashir.md

 ---

-The Office of the Prosecutor issued and made public an arrest warrant for Al Bashir on March 4, 2009.
+The Office of the Prosecutor issued a public arrest warrant for Al Bashir on March 4, 2009.
 The Office of the Prosecutor issued a second arrest warrant on July 12, 2010.
 The suspect remains [at-large](http://www.theguardian.com/world/2015/apr/27/sudan-bashir-elected-majority-vote).